ameskine34/requirement-analysis/README.md

 # What is Requirement Analysis?

 Requirement Analysis is the process of identifying, gathering, and defining the needs and expectations of stakeholders for a software system.
 It is a crucial phase in the Software Development Life Cycle (SDLC) because it establishes a clear understanding of what the system should accomplish before design and implementation begin.

+# Why is Requirement Analysis Important?

+Requirement Analysis is one of the most critical steps in software development because it directly influences the success of the project.
+Without it, teams risk building the wrong product or wasting time and resources.

+Key Reasons Why It’s Important:

+Clarity of Goals – It defines what the software should achieve, avoiding confusion between stakeholders and developers.

+Better Planning – Accurate requirements help in estimating cost, time, and resources effectively.

+Reduced Risks & Errors – Early detection of missing or conflicting requirements prevents costly mistakes later.

+Stakeholder Alignment – Ensures all stakeholders (clients, users, developers, testers, managers) share the same understanding.

+Improved Quality – By specifying functional and non-functional requirements, the final product is more likely to meet user needs.

+Cost & Time Efficiency – Fixing issues during requirement analysis is far cheaper than fixing them after development.